Chaucharian/easy-react-slider/README.md

     Only receive Section as children making a slide effect to the right

 ## Section
-    This component is where you put your html.
-Section also receive a configuration object if you want
+    This component is where you put your html. it also receive a configuration object if you want to change its behavior.
 ```js
     const customConfiguration1 = { transitionTime: 0.5, transitionType: 'linear', background: Background.first };
 ```
-    specifying time,type and background to your section and that's all... easy right ?
+    You can specify time,type and background to your section and that's all... easy right ?